Our Flower Gardens Can Save the Bees

 Find a good spot for a pollinator garden

-Pollinator gardens can be the hotbeds, or the breeding grounds, which give us the best hope to save and bring back endangered pollinators.
+Pollinator gardens can be their breeding grounds, which give us the best hope to save and bring back endangered pollinators.
 So it’s nothing but rewarding.

 Take a look at your land to see where you can start your own pollinator garden.
 If you have the space (and the resources), consider devoting a larger area to pollinators!
-It can be 200 sq. ft. or up to 5,000 sq. ft.
-It will be filled with low maintenance, native flowers (some good for cutting) in addition to your cutting flowers!
+It can be 63sq. ft. or up to 5,000 sq. ft.
+It can be filled with low maintenance, native flowers (some good for cutting) in addition to your cutting flowers!
 Start small if you need to.